Huy-To/RaspberryPie5/README.md

 The setup script will:
 - ✅ Install all required system packages
-- ✅ Create a Python virtual environment
-- ✅ Install all Python dependencies
+- ✅ Install all Python dependencies (system-wide)
 - ✅ Verify the YOLO model file exists
 - ✅ Test camera access (if connected)